kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This can materially reduce one of the adoption disadvantages of a smaller ecosystem.

-## A Skill Can Make the Framework Feel Better Documented Than Its Raw Corpus Size Suggests
+## A Skill Can Make the Framework Feel Better Documented Than Its Raw Corpus Size Suggests { #skill-make-framework-feel }

 A developer does not care how many pages exist if they can get the correct answer quickly.